Want to listen to this podcast?

 Sign up to CoveyClub now!Join

 Join Lesley Jane Seymour when she interviews amazing women who have reinvented themselves in every way imaginable.
 These frank, fun, warm conversations unearth the tips and tricks women like you need to restart, reboot, or enhance your career or lifestyle.
 Learn about the #1 secret to creating your personal brand (Jennefer Witter), or how to motivate a millennial and what to do if you work for one (Ann Shoket).
 Would you like to reinvent yourself as a writer?
 Listen to women who've done it (Eva Dillon and Laura Munson) and are willing to share their secrets to getting started.
 Let us inspire you and inform you–so you can get on your way.
-Click to listen to each podcast below or subscribe to The Covey Cast on iTunes or at Podbean.
+Click to listen to each podcast below or subscribe to Reinvent Yourself on iTunes, Podbean, or Spotify.

 Are you a reinventor or know someone who is?
-We'd love to have you tell your story on The Covey Cast!
-Just email us at email@example.com with your name, contact information, social media links and your reinvention story.
+We'd love to have you tell your story!
+Just email us at firstname.lastname@example.org with your name, contact information, social media links and your reinvention story.

 Female Quotient’s Shelley Zalis was a gigunda success in digital research, sold the company for millions, then jumped back in to reinvent as a catalyst for getting women to 50% of top-level executives.
 Zalis talks to CoveyClub founder Lesley Jane Seymour about what it’s like to start all over again from the bottom—and how mission sets her agenda.